glasser/vote.davidglasser.net/content/post/202011-candidates.md

 candidates in March, but I'm sure voting for them now.

-## US Representative, D13: BARBARA LEE
+## US Representative, District 13: BARBARA LEE

 Still great.
 Though y'know, she could join "the Squad" on a few issues.
 But still great.

+## State Senate, District 9: NANCY SKINNER

+She's a good Senator, and I don't vote for Libertarians.

-## State Assembly, D15: Buffy Wicks
+## State Assembly, District 15: Buffy Wicks

 While I voted for Jovanka Beckles in both 2018 elections, I never bought into the caricature of Buffy Wicks put forward by Beckles' supporters.
 While I would